budouyarn/Matlab-MUSem1/README.md

 ├──Q3: Air Viscosity Calculator
 ├──Q4: Dice Roll Simulator & Histogram Plotter

-Question 1 — Random Matrix Generator & Analyser
+Random Matrix Generator & Analyser
 [What it does]
 Generates two random matrices of the same user-defined dimensions and performs analysis to find the biggest and smallest elements in each, along with their locations.
 [How it works]